Skip to content

 What language is Haryanvi?

-Haryanvi is a dialect of Hindi.
+Haryanvi is a dialect of the Hindi language.

 Which region is Haryanvi associated with?